UO-Competitive-Programming-Club/DuckCrack/1.Arrays/README.md

 - [ ] 18.
 4Sum
 - [ ] 16.
 3Sum Closest
 - [ ] 11.
 Container With Most Water
 - [ ] 121.
-Best Time to Buy and Sell Stock II
+Best Time to Buy and Sell Stock
 - [ ] 122.
 Best Time to Buy and Sell Stock II
 - [ ] 123.
 Best Time to Buy and Sell Stock III
 - [ ] 188.
 Best Time to Buy and Sell Stock IV